Articles Tagged with Orange County

 Two 1-year-olds were taken to the hospital for treatment stemming from two separate dog attack incidents in South Florida over the weekend, according to local media reporting.

-The first attack happened in Hollandale Beach and involved a child who was with at least one adult when the incident took place at the 400 block of Southeast Ninth Street, reporters with The Miami herald wrote.
+The first attack happened in Hollandale Beach and involved a child who was with at least one adult when the incident took place at the 400 block of Southeast Ninth Street, reporters with The Miami Herald wrote.
 The child’s mother was “changing the baby” when they were attacked.
 The mother was able to get the child away from the dog.

 The extent of that 1-year-old’s injuries were not immediately available Monday.
 It is unclear whether the mother suffered any injuries while rescuing her child.
 The animal is described in articles from local media as “the family dog.”
 The child was taken to the hospital by a Good Samaritan, according to reporting from NBC6 South Florida.
 The child’s father told reporters that the dog, an American Bully, “never showed signs of aggression” before this incident.
 The animal was surrendered to Broward County Animal Care and Control and was euthanized, NBC6 South Florida reported.